Robertstar2000/Hypatia/help.md

 -   **What if the AI gets stuck or gives a bad response?**
     -   You have two options: use the **Regenerate** button with feedback, or simply click the **Edit** button and correct the output yourself.
 You always have the final say.

+-   **Why do the agentic steps (Code Simulator, Data Analyzer) sometimes pause or say "Retrying"?**
+    -   To ensure high-quality results and manage API usage, the AI agents have built-in persistence.
+When an agent's attempt to write code or analyze data fails, it pauses briefly (a 1-second delay between major attempts) to re-evaluate.
+If an API call fails (e.g., due to a temporary network issue), the system will automatically retry with an increasing delay (2s, 4s, 8s...).
+This "agentic stamina" allows the AI to overcome transient errors and solve more complex problems without you needing to intervene.

 -   **How long does "Automated Generation" take?**
     -   It can take several minutes.
 The AI is performing 9 complex steps, including summarizations and agentic workflows, so please be patient.